Auto-Discovery-Bench: Diagnosing Structured State Tracking in Oracle-Guided Discovery: Experiments

 \section{Experiments}

-To ensure a comprehensive comparison, we evaluate several state-of-the-art models, including Claude-3-5 \cite{claude3.5_haiku}, GPT-4o \cite{gpt4o}, Gemini 1.5 Pro \cite{gemini1.5_pro}, Llama-3.1 (70B) \cite{llama3.1_70b}, and Qwen2.5 (72B) \cite{qwen2.5_72b}.
+We evaluate several state-of-the-art models, including Gemini 2.5 Pro \cite{comanici2025gemini}, Grok-4~\cite{xAI2025Grok4ModelCard}, Claude-3-5 \cite{claude3.5_haiku}, GPT-4o \cite{gpt4o}, Llama-3.1 (70B) \cite{llama3.1_70b}, and Qwen2.5 (72B) \cite{qwen2.5_72b}.
 All experiments are conducted on the OpenRouter platform \cite{openrouter}, and the experimental budget is 365 USD.
-To ensure robust results and minimize the impact of random fluctuations, we conduct 20 independent trials for each chemistry setup and 10 trials for social network.
-Below, we provide details on the models, experimental setup, and parameter configurations.
+To ensure robust results and to minimize the impact of random fluctuations, we conduct 20 independent trials for directed graph discovery and 10 trials for undirected relational discovery.
+We will release the complete codebase upon acceptance.
+Below, we provide details of the models, experimental setup, and parameter configurations.

-\textbf{Chemistry} To provide a comprehensive evaluation, we consider three different of configurations of $N$ and $S$ values (3,3),(3,5), and (10,5).
-The purpose of the three different configurations is to measure the trend of reasoning capabilities in LLMs with the change of graph complexity—specifically, as the number of nodes and the diversity of causal properties (satte values) increase.
-This setup enables us to investigate whether LLMs can maintain consistent reasoning performance as the causal graph becomes more complex, and to determine if there is a threshold beyond which their performance deteriorates.
+\textbf{Directed graph discovery} We evaluate three configurations, $(N,S)\in\{(3,3),(3,5),(10,5)\}$, to probe how LLM reasoning scales with graph complexity.
+By increasing nodes and state diversity, we test whether performance remains stable and identify thresholds where it degrades.

-\textbf{Social Network} In this experiments, similar to Chemistry, we introduce three configurations: (3 persons), (5 persons), and (10 persons).
-The three different configurations aim to assess the capability of LLMs in managing increasing network complexity as the number of persons and potential relationships grows.
-This design enables us to investigate whether the reasoning performance of LLMs remains robust when processing larger, more intricate networks.
+\textbf{Undirected relational discovery} We evaluate three network sizes—3, 5, and 10 houses to test how LLM reasoning scales with increasing relational complexity.
+As the number of houses and potential ties grows, we assess whether performance remains robust on larger, more intricate networks.

+\textbf{Symbolic equation discovery} We evaluate five settings with varying numbers of variables (Var), three levels of formula complexity (Comp), and different numbers of distractors (Dis).
+By varying these settings, we test the performance of different LLMs under increasing difficulty.